api3dao/vitepress-docs/docs/guides/dapis/funding-multiple-dapis-gelato/index.md

 of manually funding each dAPI at regular intervals, you can use Gelato to automate the process.

-This following contract will be used in this guide.
+The following contract will be used in this guide.
 Open it in [Remix<ExternalLinkImage/>](https://remix.ethereum.org/#url=https://gist.githubusercontent.com/Ashar2shahid/a63d5b04ff9640c2f860f54dffa78995/raw/ce0a9461b817f59774deb1aaaa368438e4e3328b/Automation.sol).

 ```solidity